$0 Saskatchewan Adoption Quick-Start Checklist

 International adoption is the most expensive pathway by a wide margin.
 Costs include:

 Total costs often exceed $50,000 for popular destination countries.
-Timelines vary from 2–6 years depending on the country.
+The supported timeline is 3–5 years, depending on the country program.

 What Adoption Lawyers in Saskatoon and Regina Charge